iGW-TU-Dresden/MLGLUE/README.md

                 The 0-based level index.
         n_levels : int
-                The total number of levels in the hierarchy. obs : 1D list-like
+                The total number of levels in the hierarchy. run_id : int or str
-                The observations with which to compute the likelihood.
-        likelihood : MLGLUE.Likelihoods instance
-        	an instance of any likelihood from MLGLUE.Likelihoods with which to compute the likelihood.
-If bias should be included, a bias-enabled likelihood has to be used. run_id : int or str
                 An identifier for the model run.
-        bias : 2D np.ndarray
-                The bias array of shape (n_levels, len(obs)) with level- dependent bias vectors.
-Bias does not need to be included in the computations but the argument has to be included.

         Returns
         -------
-        computed_likelihood : float
-                The computed likelihood.
         simulated_observation_equivalents : 1D list-like
                 The simulated equivalents of the observations.
         '''